cogment/cogment-doc/docs/reference/grpc.md

 ### Service `ModelRegistrySP`

-This gRPC API defines a service able to store versioned model, e.g. neural network architecture, weights and any additional parameters.
+This gRPC API defines a service able to store models, e.g. neural network architecture, weights and any additional parameters.

 ```protobuf
 service ModelRegistrySP {